insarlab/MintPy/docs/installation.md

 #### a.
 ERA5 for tropospheric correction ####

-Setup an account for ERA5 to download weather re-analysis datasets for tropospheric delay correction as described in [insarlab/PyAPS](https://github.com/insarlab/pyaps#2-account-setup-for-era5).
+Set up an account for ERA5 to download weather re-analysis datasets for tropospheric delay correction as described in [insarlab/PyAPS](https://github.com/insarlab/pyaps#2-account-setup-for-era5).

 `WEATHER_DIR`: Optionally, if you defined an environment variable named `WEATHER_DIR` to contain the path to a directory, MintPy will download the GAM files into the indicated directory.
 Also, MintPy will look for the GAM files in the directory before downloading a new one to prevent downloading multiple copies if you work with different dataset that cover the same date/time.